bgr001/dsa210project/README.md

 | Recession                        | Binary       | Year                 | —                  | —                                                                                             | IMF       | 1950-2020               |

 ## Methodology

-The primary objective is to investigate whether structural violence exposure (conflicts, military spending, military personnel rate, police presence) and economic shocks correlate with suicide rates across countries and age groups.

 ### 1. Data Collection
 Download the suicide rates by age, states involved in state-based conflicts, military spending as a share of gdp, military personnel as a share of total population, police officers per 1000 people datasets from Our World in Data.
 Recession years are hardcoded as there are only 4 global recessions (1975, 1982, 1991, 2009) since 1950 officially recognized by the IMF.